How When and Where Class 8

 Why did the British preserve official documents?

-British had preserved official documents as they that writing and recording everything will later be easier to study them and debate.
-Official records of what they thought was right were maintained so that in the future, those records can serve as proofs of all their decisions.
+British had preserved official documents as they felt that writing and recording everything would later make it easier to study them and debate.
+Official records of what they thought was right were maintained so that in the future, those records could serve as proof of all their decisions.

 Leave a Reply